simonmackinnon/clouddevopslearningblog/jekyll-clouddevopslearningblog/_posts/2020-05-28-acg-advanced-cloudformation-course-review.markdown

 \
 In any case, that seemed to be one of the only issues when upgrading the instance to Amazon Linux 2.

+### Overall
+Pretty stoked to get through this.
+As with any Infrastructure course, the time taken to get through the content if you do the demos yourself is always a lot longer than the course length, with lots of waiting for stacks to provision/update/delete.
+Great starting point to move to automation in an AWS native way!